Mdubs87/michaelwestjr.github.io/_news/ICORR2023_Paper Accepted.md

 ---

 My paper titled "The Study of Complex Manipulation via Kinematic Hand Synergies:
-The Effects of Data Pre-Processing" was accepted to the International Conference on Rehabilitation Robotics (ICORR).
+The Effects of Data Pre-Processing" was accepted to the International Consortium for Rehabilitation Robotics (ICORR).
 I will be presenting this work in Singapore in September 2023.